- What does the review consist of?

 During the selection phase of the first UPR cycle, States were split per regional group.
-Subsequently, the list of each group was organized so that States selected first were those whose terms of membership were ending in June 2007, second those whose terms of membership were ending in June 2008 and third those who volunteered for the UPR.
-Then, the list of countries was re-organized in alphabetical order starting with the country drawn by lot by the President.
+Subsequently, the list of each group was organised so that States selected first were those whose terms of membership were ending in June 2007, second those whose terms of membership were ending in June 2008 and third those who volunteered for the UPR.
+Then, the list of countries was re-organised in alphabetical order starting with the country drawn by lot by the President.

 The order of review at the second cycle is exactly the same as during the first cycle.
-However, as there is now only 14 States reviewed per session, the composition of each session has changed.
+However, as there is now only 14 States reviewed per session, the composition of each Working Group session has changed.
 See below for the 2012-2016 calendar.